Jeype07/TP_Bus_Reseaux/README.md

 ### Professor : C. Barès
 ### Topics : Lab Sessions on communiaction between STM32F4 and Raspberry Pi, sensors using I2C, CAN, UART, and WiFi

-##  Lab Session 1 : Communication between the pressure and temperature sensor BMP280 and the STM32F446 board using I²C.
+##  Lab Session 1 : I2C Bus.

+Objective: Interfacing a STM32 with I2C sensors
+The first step is to set up communication between the microcontroller and sensors (temperature, pressure, accelerometer...) via the I2C bus.
+The sensor has two I2C components, which share the same bus.
+The STM32 will act as master on the bus.
+The STM32 code will be written in C language, using the HAL library.

 ```C
 /**